Winning Pokemon Showdown

 Key Findings

-The strongest team turned out to be Heatran, Sylveon, and Zapdos with a 62.4% average win rate across all matchups.
+The strongest team was Heatran, Sylveon, and Zapdos, winning 62.4% of matchups on average.
 Garchomp, Heatran, and Urshifu together struggled at just 29.7%.
 Sylveon was the MVP, maintaining a 55.3% win rate across all team compositions.

-Teams with Sylveon and Zapdos consistently won in our simulations.
+Teams with Sylveon and Zapdos consistently won.
 Pairing Heatran with Urshifu was a recipe for disaster.

 Cool Matchup Examples